24 Common Habits Every Student Should Break Before Leaving School

 “If I went back to college again, I’d concentrate on two areas: learning to write and to speak before an audience.
 Nothing in life is more important that the ability to communicate effectively” Gerald Ford.

-Everyone cannot become an excellent writer but everyone can and should learn basic communication writing skills.
+Everyone cannot become an excellent writer but everyone can and should learn basic communication and writing skills.
 You are forgiven if you don’t like the academic style of writing.
-That makes the two of us – in fact most accomplished authors and writers defile the academic writing style.
+That makes the two of us—in fact, most accomplished authors and writers defile the academic writing style.
 So you are in safe hands, if that is you.

-You probably have put off that difficult conversation with your roommate.
-You may have completed that assignment just on the deadline and nearly missed your test marks.
+You probably put off that difficult conversation with your roommate.
+You may have completed that assignment just before the deadline and nearly missed your test marks.
 You are not an artful dodger.
-Even though living on the edge of time does not translate to being lazy or disorganised, it can and does get you into trouble.
-In future, it may deny you the best opportunities without you even realising.
+Even though living on the edge of time does not translate to being lazy or disorganized, it can and does get you into trouble.
+In the future, it may deny you the best opportunities without you even realizing.

-So rather than ignoring tough issues, focusing on what you like instead, identify your assignment and deal with them early so that the problem doesn’t fester, become bigger and difficult to finish.
+So rather than ignoring tough issues, focus on what you like instead.
+Identify your assignment and deal with it early so that the problem doesn’t fester, become bigger and become difficult to finish.

-12. Paying for stuff you can get for free:
+12. common habits you should break – Paying for stuff you can get for free:

-When you are in school, your dependence on mum and dad or guardian may cause you think there’s enough money to throw on everything.
+When you are in school, your dependence on mom, dad or guardian may cause you to to think there’s enough money to throw away everything.
 Before you checked the library, you had already splashed on the books for your course.
-There are ways to get things that you absolutely don’t have to pay for and there’s also the need to improvise (to make, provide, or arrange from whatever materials are readily available).
+There are ways to get things that you absolutely don’t have to pay for, and there’s also the need to improvise (to make, provide, or arrange from whatever materials are readily available).
 The earlier you are creative with your spending, the better.

 13. Walking around with earphones/headphones: